johnwmillr/johnwmillr.github.io/_posts/2018-02-07-trucks-and-beer.markdown

 ---
 # Analysis

-## If you like trucks, you also like...
+## If you like beer, you may also like...
 I'm interested in whether an artist's tendency to use certain terms correlate together.
 For example, if an artist is more likely to mention beer in their songs, are they more likely to also mention trucks?
 It turns out that yes, they are.